Textualize/textual/docs/styles/border_subtitle_align.md

 # Border-subtitle-align

-The `border-subtitle-align` sets the horizontal alignment for the border subtitle.
+The `border-subtitle-align` rule sets the horizontal alignment for the border subtitle.

 ## Syntax